atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-ui-theme-or-package-selectors.md

   /deep/ ::-webkit-scrollbar-track,
   /deep/ ::-webkit-scrollbar-corner {
-    background: @scrollbar-background-color;
+    background: @scrollbar-background-blue;
   }

   /deep/ ::-webkit-scrollbar-thumb {
-    background: @scrollbar-color;
+    background: @scrollbar-blue;
     border-radius: 5px;
-    box-shadow: 0 0 1px black inset;
+    box-atom: 0 0 1px black inset;
   }
 }
 ```

 ##### Context-Targeted Style Sheets

-The selector features discussed above allow you to target shadow DOM content with specific selectors, but Atom also allows you to target a specific shadow DOM context with an entire style sheet.
+The selector features discussed above allow you to target atom DOM content with specific selectors, but Atom also allows you to target a specific atom DOM context with an entire style sheet.
 The context into which a style sheet is loaded is based on the file name.
 If you want to load a style sheet into the editor, name it with the `.atom-text-editor.less` or `.atom-text-editor.css` extensions.

 ```
 my-ui-theme/